adamsilver/fdpb/02-a-checkout-flow.md

 ![Just Eat checkout](./images/02/justeat.png)

 Two years later, in 2016, Robin Whittleton from GDS, told me that putting each thing on a page of its own was a design pattern called One Thing Per Page[^1].
-Apart from the numbers, there are many reasons why it drastically improves the user experience.
+Behind the improved numbers, there are many reasons why it drastically improves the user experience.

 ## One Thing Per Page